Judit Duran tells her story of love, life, and connection

 In 2016, I tried my first sound healing session with Tibetan singing bowls.
 I was blown away by them!
 They helped me immensely to continue the process that I had started with yoga.
 They helped me regain my confidence and my voice.
 Sound healing has enabled me to speak up, share my truth, and believe in myself.
 Even though insecurities sometimes knock at the door, and I am still working on letting go of fear, the road is so much smoother, and joy springs out from within.
 Sound healing has given me the strength to promise myself that from now on, even when what I label as adversity hits me, I will take it as a stepping-stone toward what lies ahead.
 I now see adversity as another opportunity to grow and to recognize that which I truly am.

 I became a sound healing practitioner in 2017.
 I am now offering individual and group sound healing sessions.
-I am so grateful to be able to offer such beautiful practices with the world: yoga and sound healing.

 I am forever grateful for the healers, masters, teachers, and gurus that I have met along the way.
 Without them I couldn't have looked in the right direction; without them I would still be stuck in the past, with lots of anxiety.

 When you open up to healing, the master appears.
 When you open up to life, you start attracting the right people: like-minded souls who are on the same journey.
 You attract inspiring souls that guide you and encourage you along the way.
 At the same time, the people that are not meant to be next to you, that don't belong to that "new you," start disappearing from your life, very gracefully, almost like magic.